seascape-models/seascape_collaboration/how-to-guides.md

 1. Accept invitation to join repository on GitHub
 2. Open the GitHub desktop app and clone the repository to the desired location
-3. Add the shared data from google drive to the desired location
+3. Add the shared data from OneDrive to the desired location
 4. DONE

 ### Project workflow (from GitHub desktop App)